akmsw/akmsw/README.md

 - 👋  Fran Bonino
 - 🌳  23yo
 - 🏠  Córdoba capital, Argentina
-- 🎓  Advanced computer engineering student @ FCEFyN, UNC
+- 🎓  Senior computer engineering student @ FCEFyN, UNC
 - :mailbox_with_mail:  Feel free to contact me via e-mail: franbonino82@gmail.com
 - 👉  I am currently developing the 3.0 version of my application to organize soccer matches quickly and intuitively.
 If you are interested in seeing the development and want to be aware of the advances and changes, I invite you to visit my repository: [Armame el doparti](https://github.com/akmsw/Armame-el-doparti)